anbox-cloud/discourse-docs/tut/installing-appliance.md

 * An Ubuntu SSO account.
 If you don't have one yet, create it [here](https://login.ubuntu.com).
 * A virtual or bare metal machine running Ubuntu 20.04 or 22.04.
 See the detailed requirements [here](https://discourse.ubuntu.com/t/requirements/17734).
-* Your Ubuntu Pro token for a full Ubuntu Pro subscription.
+* Your Ubuntu Pro token for an Ubuntu Pro subscription.
 If you don't have one yet, [speak to your Canonical representative](https://anbox-cloud.io/contact-us).
 If you already have a valid Ubuntu Pro token, log in to https://ubuntu.com/pro to retrieve it.
   [note type="caution" status="Warning"]The *Ubuntu Pro (Infra-only)* token does **NOT** work and will result in a failed deployment.
-You need a full *Ubuntu Pro* subscription.[/note]
+You need an *Ubuntu Pro* subscription.[/note]

 <a name="install"></a>
 ## Install the appliance